jayeshk7/Intro-to-NLP/README.md

  in my mind that which steals a <br/>
  little of my mind and in thy <br/>
  sweet semblance to be a woman

- I was honestly really impressed with these results, given I trained only for 15 epochs.
-I think it captured some important relationships between words.

 ## Resources
 - Stanford CS224n : Natural language processing using deep learning([Lectures](https://www.youtube.com/playlist?list=PLoROMvodv4rOhcuXMZkNm7j3fVwBBY42z))([website](http://web.stanford.edu/class/cs224n/))